codejohnson/piscan/pishow/README.md

 # pishow
-pishow is a very simple program that allows you to si a fragment of a text file,</br> from a specific position, and a given size in bytes.
+pishow is a very simple program that allows you to render in console a fragment of a text file,</br> from a specific position, and a given size in bytes.

 ___